mike1572/face/README.md

 This project is rate-limited by 100 API queries/day.
 You are also required to provide your own API key, as the file will not be provided.
 This is for privacy & security reasons.

 ## Credits
 Many thanks to [Mike Dimitrov](https://github.com/mike1572), [Claude-Micael Guinan](https://github.com/lasource18), [Berke Altiparmak](https://github.com/BerkeAltiparmak) & [Ron Friedman](https://github.com/CryoTechnic) for their numerous contributions to the project, without whom, this would never have been completed.
+Finally, thank you to McGill and MLH for organizing the events.
 Thank You!

 ## License
 This project or parts of its code are licensed under AGPLv3.
 Furthermore, npm libraries are subject to their own copyright.